BlokasLabs/patchbox-os-docs/docs/Module-Internals.md

 If the `version` in the `patchbox-module.json` was incremented since the last time a module was installed, the install script will run again, and should be capable of upgrading the installed older version.

-See <a href="https://github.com/BlokasLabs/patchbox-modules/blob/master/modep/install.sh" target="_blank">MODEP</a> for an example install script.
+See MODEP `install.sh` for an example install script <a href="https://github.com/BlokasLabs/patchbox-modules/blob/master/modep/install.sh" target="_blank">here</a>.

-### Launch Script & Services
+## Launch Script & Services

 A launcher script can be provided to start the desired software, especially if it must do something non-trivial.
 The script is invoked with the configured argument, if `launch_mode` is set to require one.